public-archive-docs/revision_archive/docs/sciences/biology/index.md

-# guide to science - biology
+# Guide to science - Biology

-the exam board used for biology is: `Edexcel`
+The exam board used for biology is: `Edexcel`